noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 #### What is EMF:

 Electromagnetic Radiation, Electromagnetic waves, or EMFs, are all terms used to describe the transmission of energy through particles called photons (https://imagine.gsfc.nasa.gov/science/toolbox/emspectrum1.html).
 Photos have no mass and are generated when electrons or other charged particles are excited enough to change velocity.
-Particles emit excess energy from this change in velocity is the emission of EMFs
+Particles emit energy from this change in velocity through the emission of EMFs

 EMFs are not a single type of wave, but is an entire spectrum, not all of which is harmful to human health.
 For example, waves between wavelengths 380 to 700 nanometers (https://science.nasa.gov/ems/09_visiblelight/) are what make up the visible spectrum of light, in which people constantly absorb every day.